Over 65 Years of Estate Planning Experience

 - If you are incapacitated, your loved ones will require certain documentation to act on your behalf for financial matters,

-- If medical decisions need to be made, Health Care Powers of Attorney ensure that your wishes are carried out and to help give your loved ones some direction when making important medical decisions to take the weight off their shoulders.
+- If medical decisions need to be made, Health Care Powers of Attorney ensures that your wishes are carried out and to help give your loved ones some direction when making important medical decisions to take the weight off their shoulders.

 - After your death, the probate process, taxes, and other factors may absorb much of the inheritance you hoped to pass on to loved ones.